htweeaintphyu99/expense-tracker/README.md

 # Expense Tracker

 Expense Tracker is an expense management application developed during an internship at Nexcode.
-Built using Spring Boot, this application simplifies expense tracking for users, ensuring efficient management of finances.
+Built using Spring Boot, this application simplifies expense/income tracking for users, ensuring efficient management of finances.

 ## Features